Evaluate CLI¶

 Engine-Specific Args: Refer to the documentation for

-are merged into this dictionary before initializing the inference engine.
-See--gen_kwargs
+--gen_kwargsare merged into this dictionary before initializing the inference engine.
+See--gen_kwargsdescription.Default:

 {}